 Contains IR spectra (via interactive applet) for various compounds.
 The directory can be searched by registry number, molecular formula, chemical name or synonyms in different languages as well as by physical and chemical characteristics and combinations of those data.
 May also be searched by substructure.
 The data are submitted from various uncritical sources.

-Database containing basic physical and spectral data (but not diagrams) and selected literature references for over 500,000 chemical substances and their derivatives.
+Records in the CCD contain basic physical and spectral data (but not diagrams) and selected literature references for over 500,000 chemical substances and their derivatives.
 UV maxima and solvent are searchable via the property field search, but other peaks are not searchable.
 (ChemnetBase)

 Updated semi-annually.
 Database of over 500,000 organic, inorganic, and organometallic compounds and natural products, with structures, chemical, spectral, and physical data, and selected literature references.